Course Title: Facilitate the counselling relationship and process

 4.9 Complete documentation and reporting according to organisation requirements

 On successful completion of this course you will have developed and applied the skills and knowledge required to demonstrate competency in the above elements.
 By applying these skills and this knowledge, you will be able to use specialised communication skills within a counselling process.
-You will be able to use a structured approach to establish the counselling process; work with clients to clarify goals, options, and courses of action; and manage the counselling process to its conclusion.
+With the other counselling courses, you will be able to use a structured approach to establish the counselling process; work with clients to clarify goals, options, and courses of action; and manage the counselling process to its conclusion.

 Details of Learning Activities